Bee or Yellow Jacket Sting

 Is this your child's symptom?

-- Stung by a honeybee, bumblebee, hornet, wasp, or yellow jacket
+- Sting from a bee, hornet, wasp, or yellow jacket

 - Over 95 percent of stings are from honey bees or yellow jackets